 49. On a first view of this ideot, figure 5, plate 11, what appears most striking is the extremely disproportionate extent of the face, compared with the diminitive size of the cranium.
 No traits of animation are visible in his physiognomy.
 Every line indicates the most absolute stupidity.
 Between the height of the head and that of the whole stature, there is a very great disproportion.
-The cranium is . greatly depressed both at the crown and at the temples.
-His looks are heavy and his mouth wide open.
+The cranium is greatly depressed both at the crown and at the temples.
+His tooks are heavy and his mouth wide open.
 The whole extent of his knowledge is confined to three or four confused ideas, and that of his speech to as many inarticulate sounds.
 His capacity is so defective, that he can scarcely guide the food to his mouth; and his insensibility so great, that he is incapable of attending to the common calls of nature.
 His step is feeble, heavy and tottering.
 His disinclination to motion is excessive.
-He is totally insensible to the natural propensity for reproduction;-a passion so strong even in the Cretin, and which gives him a deep consciousness of his existence.
-This equivocal being, who seems to have been placed by nature on the very confines of humanity, is the son of a farmer, and was brought to the hospital de Bicetre about two years ago.
-He appears to have been impressed from his infancy with the above characters of fatuity.
+He is totally insensible to the natural propensity for reproduction ;---a passion so strong even in the Cretin, and which gives him a deep consciousness of his existence.
+This equivocal being, who seems to have been placed by nature on the very confines of humanity, is the son of a farmer, and was brought to the hospital de -Bicetre about two years ago.
+He appears to have been impressed from his infancy with the above characters of fatuitv.

-VARIOUS RELATIONS OF THE HEIGHT OF THE HEAD, TO
+and the Construction of the second se VARIOUS RELATIONS OF THE HEIGHT OF THE HEAD, TO THAT OF THE WHOLE BODY.